NFU24: Livestock – behind the sustainability buzzword

 Hugh Broom rears Angus X beef cattle in Surrey.
 The farm has recently entered SFI and hosts a battery storage enterprise.

-He has worked off the farm as a journalist most recently presenting the Farmers Weekly Podcast up until December 2023.
+He is currently chair of his NFU local branch and has worked off the farm as a journalist.
+Most recently, Hugh presented the Farmers Weekly podcast up until December 2023.

 NFU members, join our Environment and climate community to comment